Setting up and using folders

 Name your search and press the Save button.
 The search now appears as a folder in the folder list.

 Please note, saved searches are only visible in the web interface.
-It is not possible to access them via external (IMAP) clients.
+It is not possible to access them through external (IMAP) clients, such as Outlook, Mac Mail, etc.

 When setting up your search query, you can also specify a number of advanced search options, such as limiting by a date or a particular subject.
 These can be used to form a more complicated search folder.